 Acute rheumatic fever

-Over the period 2014–2018, there were 2,076 new (first known episode) or recurrent cases of ARF in Queensland, Western Australia, South Australia and the Northern Territory combined.
+In 2018, there were 478 newly diagnosed cases (first known episode) of ARF.
+Of these 96% (457) were among Indigenous Australian (AIHW 2020).
+Over the period 2014–2018, there were 2,076 new (first known episode) or recurrent cases of ARF in Queensland, Western Australia, South Australia, and the Northern Territory combined.
 Of these cases, 95% (1,963) were for Indigenous Australians and the remaining 113 cases were for Other Australians (Other Australians includes non‑Indigenous Australians and those whose Indigenous status is unknown) (Table D1.06.1).

 Figure 1.06.1: Acute rheumatic fever incidence in Indigenous Australians, by jurisdiction, Queensland, Western Australia, South Australia and the Northern Territory, 2014–2018

 Based on 2014–2018 data from the four jurisdictions combined, ARF occurred mainly among Indigenous children, adolescents and young adults aged under 25.
 Around half (49%) of cases occurred in Indigenous children aged 5–14, and 24% were for those aged 15–24.
 The distribution of cases by age was similar for each of the four jurisdictions (Table D1.06.5, Figure 1.06.2).